dre32722/dre32722.github.io/assets/handsonlabs/installnodejs.md

 Check to see if you already have Node.js installed.
 In case you know that you have already have it installed, then skip and move to the next stage.

 Because of a conflict with another package on Ubuntu, the executable from the Ubuntu repositories is called nodejs instead of node.
-Keep this in mind as you are running software.
+Keep this in mind as you are running the software.

 ``` nodejs --version ```